sundial-protocol/sundial-monorepo/CONTRIBUTING.md

     - For type and data constructors, use `PascalCase`.
 Avoid using `_` in them.
       If you find yourself needing to have a prefix/postfix, consider breaking your file into multiple files.
-    - For variables, constants and functions, use `snake_case`.
+    - For variables, constants, functions, and field names, use `snake_case`.
 5. When pattern matching on a record type, always use the curly brackets syntax.
-   Using parenthesis won't allow the compiler to detect changes in the accessor names of type definitions.
+   Using parenthesis won't allow the compiler to detect changes in the field names of type definitions.
 6. Strive to perform `expect`s as soon as possible, rather than including them all in a giant `and {}` at the end of your validators/functions.